 - The first few seconds (i.e. before speaking) are the most important for the listener – there should be no jarring sounds at all!
 If it turns out there are, simply trim them off afterwards (see point 14 below)

 - Feel free to express yourself.
 People don’t want to hear an actor, they want to hear a unique human being – you!

-- Please begin your viewpoint with, “We’re standing outside/in/near [the building or place]…” It works whether the listener is at the actual place, or virtually in Google Street View, or looking at photos
+- Please begin your viewpoint with, “We’re standing outside/in/near [the building or place]; on [street]; in the [neighborhood] of [city]; in [country]…” It works whether the listener is at the actual place, or is listening remotely.

 - Keep it simple.
 It’s better if a viewpoint contains one, single narrative.
 Don’t try to fit in multiple stories.
 (Make a new viewpoint for each one)